MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 ### Field or table not in document

-If a field or table isn't present in one of the documents you've uploaded for training, just use the not available in document option on the right-side panel next to a field or table.
+If a field or table isn't present in one of the documents you've uploaded for training, use the **Unavailable in document** option on the right-side panel next to a field or table.

    > [!div class="mx-imgBorder"]
    > ![Select Analyze.](media/form-processing-multiple-layout-not-available-in-document.gif "Field or table not in document")